mamurak/os-mlops/README.md

     - existing cluster storage: `development`
     - existing data connection: `object-detection`
 3. In the workbench, clone this repository, navigate to `notebooks/fraud-detection` and follow the [instructions](notebooks/object-detection-example/demo-setup.ipynb).

-#### Huggingface demo

-1. In the RHODS dashboard, enter the `huggingface-demo` project.
-2. Create a new workbench with an arbitrary name and these parameters:
-    - image: `CodeFlare Notebook`
-    - existing cluster storage: `development`
-3. In the workbench, clone this repository, navigate to `notebooks/codeflare-examples/guided-demos` and follow the notebooks.

 ### References